GoHighLevel

 A Call to action section made with Neve Custom Layouts

-2. Informality: Since mediation is informal, involved parties are allowed to be direct and expressive, which can be beneficial and cathartic for reaching a solution.
+2. Informality: Since mediation is informal, involved parties are allowed to be direct and expressive.
+This can be greatly beneficial and cathartic for reaching a solution.

-3. Flexibility with Time: Mediation can start anytime, and anywhere, as opposed to court dates which are scheduled and have longer wait times.
+3. Flexibility with Time: Mediation can start anytime, and anywhere.
+Litigation and scheduled court dates have extra steps and longer wait times.

-4. Often Cheaper than Litigation: Paired with the previous point, mediation is typically cheaper than appearing in court, and is often paid for by the employer.
+4. Often Cheaper than Litigation: Paired with the previous point, mediation is typically cheaper than appearing in court.
+The employer also typically covers the cost.

 5. More Control: Through mediation, you are able to have more control over the outcome, which can help you consider your next steps.